A breakdown of the questions you voted on will appear here.

 de Villiers brought up his 28th Test half-century off 85 deliveries and by the time he was dismissed, South Africa had already stretched their lead to 34 runs.
 Morne Morkel, the tall paceman who will turn out for Delhi Daredevils in IPL 2012, also came good with an unbeaten 35* that helped stretch the visitors’ score past 250.

 Having taken a crucial lead, South Africa then went on to extend their dominance by taking four opposition wickets before stumps.
 Vernon Philander and Deccan Chargers’ Dale Steyn took two wickets each even as Kane Williamson remained unbeaten on 41.

+New Zealand will now begin Day 3 trailing South Africa by three runs with six wickets in hand.
 Brief scores: New Zealand 1st innings 185/10 in 61.2 overs (Brendon McCullum 61, Ross Taylor 44, Vernon Philander 4/70, Dale Steyn 3/49) and New Zealand 2nd innings 65/4 in 31.0 overs (Kane Williamson 41*, Dale Steyn 2/10); South Africa 1st innings 253/10 in 77.3 overs (AB de Villiers 83, Morne Morkel 35*, Mark Gillespie 5/59)